-The configuration always includes a class map called "class-default" that matches all traffic.
+The configuration always includes a class map called class-default that matches all traffic.
 At the end of every Layer 3/4 policy map, the configuration includes the class-default class map with no actions defined.
-This is for internal use only, and cannot be modified.
+You can optionally use this class map when you want to match all traffic, and do not want to bother creating another class map.
+In fact, some features are only configurable for the class-default class map, such as the shape command.